 Anne Carr, Countess of Bedford,

-Frances, Countess of Portland, and Katherine, Dame d'Aubigny,
+Frances, Countess of Portland,

-Anne Villiers, Lady Dalkeith, NEW
+Anne Villiers, and

-Queen Cecilia-Renata of Poland, and
+Queen Cecilia-Renata of Poland.

 "Casual" Dress - 1641 to 1683 -